Skip to content

 }

-After which, you may add this to the #[pallet::weight] annotation in the extrinsic via the Config:
+1. Next, you must add this to the #[pallet::weight] annotation in all the extrinsics via the Config as follows:

 #[pallet::call_index(0)]